 American Red Cross: There is almost always a shortage of blood; please consider donating blood.
 Click here for more information.

 National Disaster Search Dog Foundation: This is a pretty amazing organization I ran across a number of years ago; they are based in Santa Paula, CA. Whenever you see a disaster on the news (earthquake, flood, mud slide, building collapse), these are the highly trained FEMA-certified dogs that are sent to find live people, and also sent to foreign countries.

 What makes these dogs extra special is that they, too, have been rescued.
 The dogs are found by SDF at animal shelters all over the U.S. Once in a while, a dog may flunk out of "seeing eye" training, or someone might donate a dog, but most of these dogs were thrown away, usually because their energy levels were too high.
 SDF trains dogs with a high prey drive (i.e. they go crazy over a bouncing ball) to search areas humans couldn't due to debris fields, and save live humans.
 SDF pledges that even if a dog flunks out of search dog training, it will never again be sent to an animal shelter, but a "forever" home will be found for the dog.
 Click here for more information.

-ReadingPartners: I am on my second year of volunteering for ReadingPartners at Jackson Elementary School in Altadena.
-It is such a joy to work with these students (K-3) who are one year below the reading level they need to be at.
+ReadingPartners: I volunteered for two years with ReadingPartners at Jackson Elementary School in Altadena, but had to stop during the Covid pandemic.
+It was such a joy to work with these students (K-3) who are one year below the reading level they need to be at.
 As you can imagine, if you can't read, you will be slipping behind the other students, as homework becomes more oriented towards reading the material.
 The person who helps train us as tutors and tests the students is so helpful!
 If you think you might like to tutor for one hour a week or more, please read about this organization at https://readingpartners.org.